 Conclusion

-From the fairway, our testers loved the ball flight and distance provided by these top-tier wedges.
+From the fairway, I really loved the ball flight and distance provided by these top-tier wedges.

-Along with its exceptional shot-stopping power, the Vokey SM9 sand wedges delivered a tighter shot dispersion putting our golfers in a better birdie position with more frequency.
+Along with its exceptional shot-stopping power, the Vokey SM9 sand wedges delivered a tighter shot dispersion putting me in a better birdie position with more frequency.

 The Titleist Vokey SM9 sand wedges reduce that learning curve by providing equipment that makes it far easier to hit consistent shots from within 120 yards.

-We also recommend you check our guide on How to Hit a Bunker Shot.
+I also recommend you check my guide on How to Hit a Bunker Shot.